 Moreover, Its’ pigmentation and texture are high-quality; in spite of being slightly dry and powdery.
 It’s kinda fall-out in the middle of day and even, while applying.
 I usually get tiny golden glitter on my cheek.
 Lastly, the shade is blendable nicely onto the lids and long-lasting for 7 hours.

 Puree is a medium, caramel brown color with warm undertones and a matte finish.
 This shade seems to be a substitution for Caramelized without metallic effect.
 It’s muted and gives incredible color payoff that you can effortlessly pick its’ color in one to two strokes.
-It’s not hard to find the color similar to Puree, somewhere outside the box.
+It’s not hard to find a color similar to Puree, somewhere outside the box.
 For example, you can get the mattifying warm brown in M.A.C.
 Saddle Eyeshadow, which can be a great dupe for Puree.
 It may be a bit powdery; however, much finer than other matte ones, particularly Peaches N’ Cream and Georgia.

 I often apply the shade to my outer creases in order to create depths of my eyes.
 Also, the color can be blended out effectively with orangey shades to do gradient effects and stay in place for nearly 8 hours.